magnetophon/molot-lite/README.md

 # Molot Lite

-A cut-down version of Molot, compressor a compressor with a lot of color and character.. https://www.tokyodawn.net/vladg-molot-compressor
+A cut-down version of Molot, a compressor with a lot of color and character. https://www.tokyodawn.net/vladg-molot-compressor

 There are mono and stereo versions, for LV2 and LADSPA.